Recreation and Nature

 To keep these animals from becoming a permanent part of the family home and yard, cover or restrict access to screen louvers, vents and fan openings.
 Keep doors and windows in good repair.
 Tighten eaves and replace rotten boards.
 Cap the chimney.
 Trim overhanging trees.
 Remove bird feeders or use squirrel-proof feeders.
 Remove -acorns and other nuts from the yard.
 Chipmunks can be deterred from building a den by removing any potential habitat – including logs, rock walls and stones.

 As bear and lion habitat continue to decrease, the number of interactions between these animals and humans continues to increase.
 Bears are noted for destroying vegetable gardens and trees, demolishing the interiors of cabins and campers, scavenging in garbage cans and killing livestock.
-Good garbage control, including depriving aroma through effective wrapping (and morning in lieu of night before “leave outs”) will reduce the enticement for animals.
-Lions are serious predators of sheep, goats, domestic pets, large livestock, poultry and deer.
-These animals have been known to attack humans.
+Good garbage control, including depriving aroma through effective wrapping, will reduce the enticement for animals.
+Lions are predators of deer, sheep, goats, domestic pets, large livestock, and poultry.
+These animals have been known to attack humans; but you have a far greater risk of being struck by lightning..

 What rivers and lakes can we visit?